 Summit County Sheriff's Office's public materials point to a workload built around school and campus casework, evidence and forensic follow-up, and seasonal surges and event-driven workload.
 That means the first report has to support review, follow-up, and the next step in the case without keeping officers buried in paperwork longer than necessary.

 That creates a documentation burden that moves in multiple directions at once.
-Deputies need usable reports for immediate review, while detectives and specialists need a cleaner base document when a case turns into formal follow-up.
+Deputies need usable reports for immediate review, while detective AI tools and specialists need a cleaner base document when a case turns into formal follow-up.

 Code Four can help Summit County deputies turn field details, footage, and notes into a more structured first draft earlier in the process.
 That is especially useful when a patrol case may evolve into detective work, school-related follow-up, evidence processing, or an investigation linked to one of the county’s large events.